Superformula/test-full-stack/README.md

     - Run `terraform init`
     - Run `terraform apply`
     - Add a disclaimer about long Terraforming times due to the creation of an Elastic Search domain (creation ranges from 10 - 20 min)

+-  TODO: Add somewhere that all lambdas were packaged together for convenience and in a real world app with multiple lambda functions I would break them down into individual packages

 ## Technical debts